roeszler/kapthol/README.md

 - __Sign Up Section__

   - This section will allow the user to get signed up as an alternative to Kaptain Holiday sign up page to start planning their next holiday with the community.
-  - The user will be able specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with us.
+  - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with us.
   - The user will be asked to submit their full name, email address and linkedin details.

 ![Sign Up Pic](assets/images/readme/love_running_times.png)

 - __The Contact Us Section__

-  - This section will allow the user to contact us with queries and schedule sutible times for a callback
+  - This section will allow the user to contact us with queries and schedule suitable times for a callback
-  - The user will be able specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with us.
+  - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with us.
-  - The user will be asked to submit their full name, email address, contact phone number, business name, date and times avaiable to schedule a call, level of experience, linkedin details and a short enquiry message via a text field.
+  - The user will be asked to submit their full name, email address, contact phone number, business name, date and times available to schedule a call, level of experience, linkedin details and a short enquiry message via a text field.

 ![Contact Us Pic](assets/images/readme/love_running_signup.png)